moomochi/b00eys-HTB-WriteUps/README.md

 # b00eys-HTB-WriteUps
-This where I put my HTB write ups for Sherlocks.
+This where I put my HTB write ups for Sherlocks and other HTB challenges